DSC-ENSB/Speakid/README.md

 Main objectives
 ---------------
-SpeaKid is an application developed for kids aged between 3 and 17 years old suffering from speaking disorder and articulation troubles.
+SpeaKid is a cross platform developed for kids aged between 3 and 17 years old suffering from speaking disorder and articulation troubles.
 It aims to :

 - Acquire better pronunciation of words.
 - Improve children’s capacity of assimilation.